yhoogstrate/flaimapper/README.md

 	conda create -n flaimapper flaimapper
 	source activate conda

-### Install via pip

-To install FlaiMapper-2 via pip, proceed with:

-	pip install flaimapper

 ### Read the GPL3 free software license

-If you have downloaded FlaiMapper-2, you automatically agree with the GNU General Public License v3.0.
+If you have downloaded FlaiMapper-3, you automatically agree with the GNU General Public License v3.0.
 Please read the license to make sure you understand what you are allowed to do with it, and what free software means.
 It also states that the software is distributed in the hope to be useful, but without any warranty.
 The license can be accessed directly at the following url:

 *	[https://github.com/yhoogstrate/flaimapper/raw/master/LICENSE](https://github.com/yhoogstrate/flaimapper/raw/master/LICENSE)

 ### Check if it works!

-Last but not least, please check if FlaiMapper-2 runs.
+Last but not least, please check if FlaiMapper-3 runs.
 You can do this by running either a full analysis or just run the following terminal command:

 	flaimapper --help

-	# If you have installed nose2, you can automatically run the same test as Travis does
+	# If you have installed nose, you can automatically run the same test as Travis does
 	# Make sure you are in ./flaimapper/src and run:
-	nose2
+	nose

-**If FlaiMapper-2 givers errors**, warnings or does not install, please do not hazitate and either **submit the bug** or send a fix to the GitHub repository at the following url: <A HREF='https://github.com/yhoogstrate/flaimapper' TARGET='_new'>https://github.com/yhoogstrate/flaimapper</A>.
+**If FlaiMapper-3 givers errors**, warnings or does not install, please do not hazitate and either **submit the bug** or send a fix to the GitHub repository at the following url: <A HREF='https://github.com/yhoogstrate/flaimapper' TARGET='_new'>https://github.com/yhoogstrate/flaimapper</A>.

-If you did not experience an error: congratulations, you have just installed FlaiMapper-2!
+If you did not experience an error: congratulations, you have just installed FlaiMapper-3!

 ### Uninstall FlaiMapper

-To remove FlaiMapper-2 from your system directories (without removing your data files), proceed with the following terminal command:
+To remove FlaiMapper-3 from your system directories (without removing your data files), proceed with the following terminal command:

 	# Depending on whether you used su or sudo to install flaimapper:
 	sudo pip uninstall flaimapper